openwsn-berkeley/SCuM-programmer/01_software/README.md

 - `cd 01_software`
 - `pip install .`

-After installation, you should be able to run the `scum` commmand from anywhere.
+After installation, verify you can the `scumprogrammer` commmand from any directory.

 # uninstall locally

-- `pip uninstall scum-programmer`
+- `pip uninstall scumprogrammer`

+After installation, verify you can no longer run the `scumprogrammer` commmand.